UK government to block Scottish gender bill

 Scottish Secretary Alister Jack is expected to lay an order before the Westminster parliament on Tuesday to prevent the bill being sent to the King for Royal approval.

-The Scottish government and the Scottish Parliament are being informed of the decision.
+Mr Jack has written to the Scottish government and the Scottish Parliament to inform them of the decision.

+He said he was concerned the bill would "have an adverse impact on the operation of Great Britain-wide equalities legislation".

+"Transgender people who are going through the process to change their legal sex deserve our respect, support and understanding," he said.

 MSPs voted to pass the Gender Recognition Bill by 86 votes to 39 in December.